-SECTION 9: PHYSICAL AND CHEMICAL F PROPERTIES
+SECTION 9: PHYSICAL AND CHEMICAL PROPERTIES

-Appearance Grey flat panels
+Appearance Grey flat sheets or mouldings, which may have a tinted or primed finish

 Odour None

 Odour threshold Not applicable

-рН Not determined
+рН Approximately 7.4

 Melting point Not determined

 Initial boiling point and range Not determined

 Flash point Not applicable

 Evaporation rate Not applicable

 Flammability Non-flammable

 Upper/lower flammability or explosive limits Not applicable

+SECTION 9: PHYSICAL AND CHEMICAL PROPERTIES CONT.

 Vapour pressure Not applicable

-Vapour density Not applicable
+Vapour density 1.3 to 1.7

-Specific gravity (Relative density) 0.8-1.2
+Specific gravity (Relative density) Insoluble

-Solubility Insoluble
+Solubility Not determined

-Partition coefficient (n-octanol/water) Not determined
+Partition coefficient (n-octanol/water) Not applicable

 Viscosity Not applicable

-Auto-ignition temperature Not applicable
+Auto-ignition temperature Not determined

-Decomposition temperature Not determined
+Decomposition temperature 0%

 % Volatiles 0%

 Volatile Organic Compounds (VOC) Content (as specified by the Green Building Council of Australia) 0%

 SECTION 10: STABILITY AND REACTIVITY

 Chemical Stability Stable

 Hazardous Reactions None

 Conditions to avoid Dust generation

-Incompatible Materials Strong acids
+Incompatible Materials None

 Hazardous Decomposition Products None

-SECTION 11: TOXICOLOGICAL INFORMATION HEALTH EFFECTS: ACUTE (SHORT T ERM) Swallowed Unlikely under normal industrial use, but swallowing the dust from this product may result in abdominal discomfort.
+SECTION 11: TOXICOLOGICAL INFORM ATION HEALTH EFFECTS: ACUTE (SHORT TERM) Swallowed Unlikely under normal industrial use, but swallowing the dust from this product may result in abdominal discomfort.
 Eyes Dust is irritating to the eyes causing watering and redness.
 Exposure to dust may aggravate pre-existing eye conditions.
 Skin The dust from this product, particularly in association with heat and sweat, may cause irritation, but it is not absorbed through the skin.
 It may be mildly irritating and drying to the skin due to its physical characteristics.
 Inhaled Dust is mildly irritating to the nose, throat and respiratory tract and may cause coughing and sneezing.
 Pre-existing upper respiratory and lung diseases including asthma and bronchitis may be aggravated.
 HEALTH EFFECTS: CHRONIC (LONG TERM) Skin Repeated heavy contact with the dust may cause drying of the skin and can result in skin rash (dermatitis) typically affecting the hands.
 Over time this may become chronic and can also become infected.
 Inhaled Repeated exposure to the dust may result in increased nasal and respiratory secretions and coughing.
 Inflammation of lining tissue of the respiratory system may follow repeated exposure to high levels of dust with increased risk of bronchitis and pneumonia.
 ADDITIONAL NOTES Long Term Effects Long term occupational over-exposure or prolonged breathing-in (or inhalation) of crystalline silica dust at levels above the WES carries the risk of causing serious and irreversible lung disease, including bronchitis, and silicosis (scarring of the lung), including acute and/or accelerated silicosis.
 It may also increase the risk of other irreversible and serious disorders including scleroderma (a disease affecting the skin, joints, blood vessels and internal organs) and other auto-immune disorders.
-Any respirable fraction present in dust generated from this product has not been shown to be a carcinogenic risk.
-Based on limited animal research, it is possible that repeated inhalation of cellulose fibre dust over time may lead to inflammation and scarring of the lung in humans.
-Measures taken to protect against crystalline silica dust will also be adequate for preventing health effects from cellulose.
+Any respirable fraction present in dust generated from this product has not been show to be a carcinogenic risk.
+Based on limited animal research, it is possible that repeated inhalation of cellulose fibric dust over time may lead to inflammation and scarring of the lung in humans.
+Measures taken to protect against crystalline silica dust will also be adequate for preventing healt effects from cellulose.
 Special Toxic Effects Inhalation of dust, including crystalline silica dust, is considered by medical authorities to increase the risk of lung disease due to tobacco smoking.